Yazwh0/BitMagic.VSC/Bitmagic.VscExtension/README.md

 BitMagic is a project with the aim to create a single Commander X16 Development Suite using VSCode.

-Please note only Windows is officially supported.
+Please note only Windows and Linux are supported.

 It is comprised of four parts: